aqjune/llvmscript/README.md

 - `git`: required to clone repos
 - `cmake3`, `make`, `g++`: required to build repos
 - `virtualenv2`: required when initializing LLVM Nightly Tests
-- cset: required if `use_cset` is enabled.
-[NOPASSWD for sudo](https://askubuntu.com/questions/147241/execute-sudo-without-password) should be set as well
+- [NOPASSWD for sudo](https://askubuntu.com/questions/147241/execute-sudo-without-password): if you want to use cset/ramdisk/dropcache.
+- [cset](https://stackoverflow.com/questions/11111852/how-to-shield-a-cpu-from-the-linux-scheduler-prevent-it-scheduling-threads-onto): if you want to use cset.

 # Commands